In this section

 In the normal heart, oxygen-poor (blue) blood returns to the right atrium from the body, travels to the right ventricle, then is pumped through the pulmonary artery into the lungs where it receives oxygen.
 Oxygen-rich (red) blood returns to the left atrium from the lungs, passes into the left ventricle, and then is pumped out to the body through the aorta.

-In hypoplastic left heart syndrome, also known as single ventricle condition, most of the structures on the left side of the heart are small and underdeveloped.
+In hypoplastic left heart syndrome, also known as single ventricle defect, most of the structures on the left side of the heart are small and underdeveloped.
 The degree of underdevelopment differs from child to child.
 The structures affected usually include the following:

 - Mitral valve - the valve that controls blood flow between the left atrium and left ventricle in the heart.